corsairmarks/ecumenopolis_trade/mod/README.md

 * 2.6.0 Add Commercial Arcologies to Planetary Diversity's Palace and Corporate Ecumenopoleis
     * Special thanks to Gatzek for help with the correct special `district_set`s
     * Add Polish localisation by Gatzek
+* 3.0.0 Update for Stellaris version 3.3 "Libra"
+    * Use new triggers
-* 3.0.0 Update for Stellaris version 3.3 "Libra" - use new triggers, add README/description notes about now requiring a UI mod
+    * Add README/description notes about now requiring a UI mod
+    * Allow building Commercial Arcologies on any ecumenopolis

 ## Source Code